raphael-chir/linux-desktop-workstation/README.md

 ## Compute

 Choose the best compute for your workstation usage : [read this page](https://aws.amazon.com/fr/ec2/instance-types/).
-Possible option (Processeur Intel Xeon Platinum fmax=3,1 GHz) :
+Take a look on pricing : [how does it cost ?](https://aws.amazon.com/fr/ec2/pricing/on-demand/) Possible option (Processeur Intel Xeon Platinum fmax=3,1 GHz) :

-- t3.large (2vCPU,8G)
 - t3.xlarge (4vCPU, 16G)
+- t3.xlarge (8vCPU, 32G)

 You can list and filter instance type to find out the appropriate solution eg :